briancartercst/minion/README.md

 When the address component is created, an `address` property will be created referencing the `addr` property inside the `cust` property of the customer component.

+You can also pass a comma-separated list of bindings, e.g. `mn-bind="prop1, prop2"` or `mn-bind="prop1 as altProp1, prop2"`, etc.

+Finally, the `*` value can be used for binding the whole parent or child component, so that:
+- `mn-bind="obj as *"` will bind all properties of the obj property in the parent component directly to the child component.
+- `mn-bind="* as obj"` will bind all properties of the parent component to the obj property of the child component.
+- And the rather risky `mn-bind="*"` will directly bind all properties of the parent component into the child component.

 ##ToDo:
 ### Development